Skip to main content

 Skip User Reviews

-• The game can feel repetitive due to limited mission types and a grindy resource system.
+• The game can feel repetitive and grindy over time due to limited mission types, RNG-dependent upgrades, and sometimes unbalanced turret effectiveness.

 • story